rstockm/mastowall/README.md

 - **Responsive Design:** The layout adjusts according to the screen size for better readability on different devices.

 - **Navbar Hashtag Navigation:** Clicking on the hashtags in the navbar takes you to the form screen, allowing you to change the existing hashtags easily.

+- **Navbar Color Customization:** The color of the navigation bar can now be customized via the `config.json` file.

+- **Including Replies:** By default, replies are excluded from the wall.
+However, this behavior can be changed by setting includeReplies to true in the `config.json` file.

 ## Technology Stack